 The Atlanta Technical College campus is patrolled by security personnel 24 hours a day, seven days a week.
-Should you require assistance, the Security Office is located on the upper level of the Main Academic Building, adjacent to the bookstore.
+Should you require assistance, the Security Office is located on the upper level of the Main Academic Building, in Room 2126.

 The Technical College System of Georgia is committed to providing all employees, students, volunteers, visitors, vendors and contractors a safe and secure workplace and/or academic setting.
 The possession, carrying, or transportation of a firearm, weapon, or explosive compound/material in or on college buildings or property shall be governed by Georgia state law.
 All individuals are expected to comply with the related laws.
 Failure to follow laws pertaining to weapons is considered a violation of the Student Code of Conduct.
 Relevant Georgia laws to be aware of and compliant with include but may not be limited to:

 Q: Does the new law allow for open carry at Atlanta Technical College?

 Q: What should I do if I see a handgun or any other type of weapon exposed on campus?

 A: Notify ATC Police at 404.225.4730